Assignment of Payment

 - Please allow 30 days for AOP forms to be processed.

-- “Notification of Medical Directorship Change” forms should no longer be submitted through the AOP Secure Upload Tool.
-Instead, submit “Notification of Medical Directorship Change” forms thought the Advisory Committee on Diagnostic Facilities Secure Upload tool found at: https://www.health.gov.bc.ca/exforms/acdf/submit.html
+- “Notification of Medical Directorship Change” forms should be submitted to the Ministry of Health through the Advisory Committee on Diagnostic Facilities Secure Upload tool found at: https://www.health.gov.bc.ca/exforms/acdf/submit.html

 HIBC Responsibilities Chart